ljw1004/vbspec/vb/statements.md

 ## Await Statements

-An await statement has the same syntax as an await operator expression (11.25), is allowed only in methods that also allow await expressions, and has the same behavior as an await operator expression.
+An await statement has the same syntax as an await operator expression (Section [Await Operator](expressions.md#await-operator)), is allowed only in methods that also allow await expressions, and has the same behavior as an await operator expression.

 However, it may be classified as either a value or void.
 Any value resulting from evaluation of the await operator expression is discarded.